Semantic-Observations/obs-models/examples/csvtotriples/readme.md

 ### OBSERVATIONS

-This section contains a hierarchical description of OBOE Observations, Entities, Measurements, Characteristics, Standards, Conversions, and Contexts.
+In the Sargasso Sea example, this section contains a hierarchical description of OBOE Observations, Entities, Measurements, Characteristics, Standards, Conversions, and Contexts.
 Blank/indented cells are used to encode the hierarchy.
+Each row contains a pair of names (i.e. IDs), where the first name is an ontology class name and the second is an instance name.
+This example assumes use of the OBOE ontology, and thus does not specify a namespace for classes or instance in OBOE.
+For use with other ontologies, specify a namespace for every class or instance in the table.

 ```
 observation , o1          ,                ,